A Personal Selection…

 Tina @53 – performing The Best in 1992 – a song written by the Pet Shop Boys, and originally recorded by Bonnie Tyler in 1988.
 Tina made a hit of it and then – as the voice of Australian Rugby league – shared the limelight with Aussie rocker Jimmy Barnes.
 Tina was always one with the grace and skill to know how to dovetail with another artist on stage.
 Not all performers can do that.
 Hence the calibre of Tina’s duetters – an exclusive club which includes the likes of Cher, Mick Jagger, David Bowie, Paul McCartney, Eric Clapton, Rod Stewart, Ann Margret, Bryan Adams, Beyonce and Eros Ramazotti.
 The partnership with Jimmy Barnes offers us two powerful voices lavished on what has undeniably become Tina’s anthem.

 When Terry showed Tina his musicality on the guitar he instantly won her respect.
-When Terry then showed Tina what her vocals would bring to the song…it was music magic.
+Terry then let Tina show what her vocal style would bring to the song.
+Both could see that it was music magic.
+Tina’s feelings for the song changed as she began to see how she could play with it and infuse it with some Tina energy.
 And the rest is history!
-The song charted #1 all around the world.
-It was The Song that changed everything for Tina’s career.
-And the rest is history!
+The song charted at #1 all around the world.
+What’s Love got to do with it? was The Song that changed everything for Tina’s career.
 Thank you Terry!
 Thank you Roger!
 Bravo Tutti!

 Be Tender with Me Baby – Albert Hammond and Holly Knight provided this soulful song for Tina’s 1989 album Foreign Affair.
 Here she is @51 performing the song as an encore at Woburn Abbey UK